hydrxd/es_lab/README.md

     }
   }
 }

-Algorithm
-Initialize Serial and configure buzzer pin as output.
-Wait for user to input 4-digit PIN.
-Read input from Serial.
-Compare input with correct PIN.
-If correct, print welcome message.
-If incorrect, print error and trigger buzzer.
-Repeat indefinitely.

 🔹 Q10.
 UART Number & LED
 Write an arduino sketch to perform the following Serial Communication (UART):